-- Not performing the gait or not stopping within 10 feet of the designated area - Break of gait at work or trot for more than 2 strides - Splitting the cone (cone between miniature horse and handler) - Miniature horse stepping out of or moving the hind end significantly during pivot or turn - Miniature horse stepping out of set-up during presentation - Over/under turning 1/8 to 1⁄4 turn - c) Severe Faults (deduction of 20 points).
-Severe faults avoid disqualification but should be placed below other exhibitors that do not incur a severe fault. - Exhibitor not in required position during inspection - Exhibitor touching the miniature horse. - Exhibitor kicking or pointing to miniature horse's feet during the set-up - Standing directly in front of the miniature horse - Loss of lead shank, holding chain, or two hands on shank - Severe disobedience including rearing or pawing; miniature horse continually circling exhibitor - Off pattern
+- Not performing the gait or not stopping within 10 feet of the designated area - Break of gait at work or trot for more than 2 strides - Splitting the cone (cone between miniature horse and handler) - Miniature horse stepping out of or moving the hind end significantly during pivot or turn - Miniature horse stepping out of set-up during presentation - Over/under turning 1/8 to 1⁄4 turn - Severe Faults (deduction of 5 points).
+Severe faults avoid disqualification but should be placed below other exhibitors that do not incur a severe fault. - Exhibitor not in required position during inspection - Exhibitor touching the miniature horse. - Exhibitor kicking or pointing to miniature horse's feet during the set-up - Standing directly in front of the miniature horse - Loss of lead shank, holding chain, or two hands on shank - Severe disobedience including rearing or pawing; miniature horse continually circling exhibitor - d) Zero Scores (Eligible for placing but not above anyone receiving a score above zero): - Off pattern - Wrong side of cone or marker or knocking over cone - Failure to perform or achieve the specified gait - Over /under turn more than 1/4 turn. - e) Disqualifications (should not be placed): - Loss of control of the horse - Illegal Equipment - Abuse of horse or excessive schooling or training; Horse becomes separated from the handle